-I want to share with you the District’s 3-point plan for the remainder of the 2020 - 2021 school year, and I hope that you will join us to make the next 2, or 5 months the most successful time ever for the students we serve.
+I shared with you the District’s 3-point plan for the remainder of the 2020 - 2021 school year and

-We are working very hard to reopen our schools in the safest possible way for in person learning starting Tuesday January 19th, and to keep it open for the remainder of the school year.
+We successfully reopened our schools in the safest possible way for in person learning starting in January, and to keep it open for the remainder of the school year.

 The district is committed to improve the academic outcomes for all students and we will do that by following a two-prong approach.

 1 – we will provide students with the essential skills they need to be successful at the next grade Level,